 Make Use Of Customer-Generated Content

-Publish testimonials, case studies, user videos and create community-based content to generate social proof for your product or service.
+Publish testimonials, case studies, and user videos and create community-based content, and other types of customer-generated content to build social proof for your product or service.

 Build A Knowledge Base